Psychiatry and Psychology Outpatient Center

 When you arrive, you will be given forms to complete, which will help the evaluating doctor better understand your situation and save you time.

 Our receptionist will assist you with insurance paperwork and explain our clinic policies after you have finished the forms.

 The diagnostic evaluation will be conducted by one of our full-time University of Illinois psychiatrists or psychologists, or a psychiatry resident doctor supervised by a full-time faculty member.
 This comprehensive evaluation aims to identify potential causes of your mental health concerns.
 The face-to-face interview generally lasts 45 to 60 minutes, with additional time allotted for special cases that require further understanding of your concerns.
 During the evaluation, you can expect the following:

 - You will have the opportunity to discuss the primary problems you are facing.

 - The doctor will inquire about relevant information, including personal, family, and medical history, medications, and previous attempts to address your concerns.

 - With your consent, important input from family members may be sought to gain a better overall understanding of the problem.

 - The doctor will then provide an impression or diagnosis, along with recommendations for the best course of action.
 If necessary, a second evaluation or additional testing may be scheduled to ensure an accurate diagnosis.
-Not everyone will receive a diagnosis.

 - Towards the end of the interview, the doctor will allocate time to answer all your questions and ensure clarity of information.